 Girls' Generation.
 They have a never ending variety of themed costumes that still manage to be unique for all 9 members.
 This includes 60's mod inspired outfits for Hoot, Biker Punk for Bad Girl, the various military themed uniforms from Genie, the yellow and black combinations for Mr Taxi, the flashy gold sparkly dresses for Twinkle and on and on.

-"Weird Al" Yankovic does this on tour; his Jedi costume, the Fat suit, and more recently the purple peacock.
+"Weird Al" Yankovic does this on tour; his Jedi costume, the Fat suit, and more recently a Lady Gaga-inspired purple peacock outfit.

 One Direction's "This Kiss" video dresses the band up in various co-ordinated, Fanservice outfits.
 Sailors!
 Skiiers!
 Surfers!
 Prisoners!
 Naked! (?)